andrew-weisman/target_classification/README.md

 sinteractive --mem=40g # --mem=20g may be fine
 ```

 Go through the Python Jupyter notebook `/data/BIDS-HPC/private/projects/dmi2/checkout/main.ipynb`.
-The Conda environment I used was `/data/weismanal/miniconda3/envs/r_env` and I have copied this to `/data/BIDS-HPC/public/software/conda/envs/r_env`.
-However, the default `python` and `R` modules on Biowulf should work (`module load python R`).
+All required libraries are installed in the default `Python` and `R` modules on Biowulf; just do `module load python R`.
+(The Conda environment I used was `/data/weismanal/miniconda3/envs/r_env` and I have copied this to `/data/BIDS-HPC/public/software/conda/envs/r_env` [as a quick test instead of using `conda install...`], but there appears to be hardcoded paths from my personal directory; just use `module load python R`.)